williamsjoehenry/williamsjoehenry.github.io/_posts/2017-07-15-ajive-package.markdown

 - Academia does not seem to value software very much.
 - There is a large time cost to develop software packages that could have been spent writing papers.

-I think academia is starting to value software more than it used to^[For example, some [statistics postdoc](http://jtleek.com/jobs/) positions require (or highly encourage) applicants to have released an open source package.].
+I think academia is starting to value software more than it used to[^1].
 I would argue that, in many cases, releasing code is as important as writing a paper.
 Some of the benefits to you that come from releasing a software package include:

 - Save future you time.
 Better code new = less headache in the future.
 - Fame/glory/prestige for people using your work.